Async Rust, Part One: Futures

 }

-Since this version of our main loopThis is often called an "event loop", but right now all we have is sleeps, and those aren't really events.
-We'll build a proper event loop when we get to IO in Part Three.
-For now I'm going to call this the "main loop". never stops polling, and since our Waker does nothing, we might wonder whether calling wake in Sleep::poll actually matters.
-Surprisingly, it does.
-If we delete it, things appear to work at first.
+Since this version of our main loopThis sort of thing often called an "event loop", but right now all we have is sleeps, and those aren't really events.
+We'll build a proper event loop in Part Three. never stops polling, and since our Waker does nothing, you might wonder whether invoking the Waker in Sleep::poll actually matters.
+Surprisingly, it does matter.
+If we delete that line, things appear to work at first.
 But when we bump the number of jobs from ten to a hundred, our futures never wake up.
 What we're seeing is that, even though our Waker does nothing, there are other Wakers hidden in our program.
-Specifically, when the real JoinAll has many child futures,As of futures v0.3.30, the exact cutoff is 31. it creates its own Wakers internally, which lets it tell which child asked for a wakeup.
-That's more efficient than polling all of them every time, but it means that children who invoke their own Waker will never get polled again.
-Thus the rule is that Pending futures must always arrange to call wake somehow, even when they know the main loop is waking up anyway.
+When futures::future::JoinAll has many child futures,As of futures v0.3.30, the exact cutoff is 31. it creates its own Wakers internally, which lets it avoid polling children that haven't asked for a wakeup.
+That's more efficient than polling all of them every time, but it also means that children who never invoke their own Waker will never get polled again.
+This sort of thing is why a Pending future must always arrange to invoke its Waker.We don't usually worry about this, because most futures in ordinary application code aren't "leaf" futures.
+Most futures (like Foo and JoinAll and any async fn) only return Pending when other futures return Pending to them, so they can usually assume that those other futures have scheduled a wakeup.
+However, there are exceptions.
+The futures::pending! macro explicitly returns Pending without scheduling a wakeup.

-static WAKERS: Mutex<BTreeMap<Instant, Vec<Waker>>> =
+static WAKE_TIMES: Mutex<BTreeMap<Instant, Vec<Waker>>> =

 Mutex::new(BTreeMap::new());